wistefan/did-helper/README.md

 ### Container

-The container provides the capabilities to generate key material(either RSA or EC).
+The container provides the capability to generate key material (either RSA or EC) if no KEYSTORE_PATH or CERT_URL is provided.

 ```shell
     docker run -v $(pwd)/cert:/cert mortega5/did-helper